QuasarApp/sdkmanager-android/README.md

   <br />
 </h1>

+# Warning this package is still not released in snap-store

 ## Description

   This is snap version of console sdk manager for Android.
 For more information about sdkmanager see official google [documentation](https://developer.android.com/studio/command-line/sdkmanager)